Districts and neighbourhoods of Seville: Nervión

 Nervión is in the east of Seville.
 The district is an important commercial district of the city, where much of the regional capital's business takes place.
-It is the second focal point of the city, and is home to a number of important sites including Santa Justa, Seville's major train station, with high-speed links via the AVE to Madrid, Córdoba, and Cadiz.
+It is the second focal point of the city, and is home to a number of important sites including Santa Justa, Seville's major train station, with high-speed links via the AVE to Madrid, Córdoba, and Cádiz.

 The Estadio Ramón Sánchez Pizjuán is home to Sevilla FC, one of Seville's two football teams in the top flight of La Liga.
 The area's name is the origin of one of Sevilla FC's nicknames Los Nervionenses.
 The Facultad de Ciencias Económicas y Empresariales (School of Business) of the University of Seville is in this district.